panda3d/panda3d-docs/programming/texturing/3d-textures.rst

 3-D Textures
 ============

 So far, we have only talked about ordinary 2-D texture maps.
-Beginning with version 1.1, Panda3D also supports the concept of a 3-D texture map.
+Panda3D also supports the concept of a 3-D texture map.
 This is a volumetric texture: in addition to a height and a width, it also has a depth:

 |A sample 3-D texture.|